-Demyelinating diseases can pose a challenge for clinicians in differentiating them from cerebral neoplasms, as both can present as mass lesions with similar clinical and radiological features, especially in the absence of temporal dissemination.^[1] Tumefactive demyelinating lesions, characterized by solitary large lesions (>2 cm) with mass-like characteristics, typically display incomplete ring enhancement on post-gadolinium magnetic resonance imaging (MRI).^[2] Common clinical symptoms include headache, cognitive changes, mental confusion, aphasia, and apraxia.
-Distinguishing large demyelinating lesions from brain abscesses or brain tumors can be challenging, often requiring a biopsy for a definitive diagnosis.^[3] Tumefactive demyelination typically presents with acute symptoms and follows a monophasic course, with most cases experiencing complete remission on treatment with corticosteroids.^[4]
+Demyelinating diseases can pose a challenge for clinicians in differentiating them from cerebral neoplasms, as both can present as mass lesions with similar clinical and radiological features, especially in the absence of temporal dissemination.
+[1] Tumefactive demyelinating lesions, characterized by solitary large lesions (>2 cm) with mass-like characteristics, typically display incomplete ring enhancement on post-gadolinium magnetic resonance imaging (MRI).
+[2] Common clinical symptoms include headache, cognitive changes, mental confusion, aphasia, and apraxia.
+Distinguishing large demyelinating lesions from brain abscesses or brain tumors can be challenging, often requiring a biopsy for a definitive diagnosis.
+[3] Tumefactive demyelination typically presents with acute symptoms and follows a monophasic course, with most cases experiencing complete remission on treatment with corticosteroids.
+[4]

-CASE PRESENTATION
+CASE REPORT

-A 34-year-old male with k/c/o of diabetes and hypertension presented with subacute onset rightside visual disturbance (optic neuritis) for 1 year, left-side internuclear ophthalmoplegia, left-side facial palsy, numbness, and right-sided pyramidal sign for 1.5 years.
+A 34-year-old male with k/c/o of diabetes and hypertension presented with subacute onset right-side visual disturbance (optic neuritis) for 1 year, left-side internuclear ophthalmoplegia, left-side facial palsy, numbness, and right-sided pyramidal sign for 1.5 years.
 He was on steroid therapy.
 Neuromyeitisoptica and Mylin oligodendrocyte glycoprotein antibody panels were found to be negative.
 Vasculitic panel of antibodies, such as antinuclear antibody, antineutrophil cytoplasmic antibody, anti-double stranded-deoxyribonucleic acid, and beta-2-glycoprotein, factor 5 leiden mutation, and methylenetetrahydrofolate reductase all were negative.
 Clinically, diagnosis was made up of demyelinating disease.
 3T MRI brain and spine acquisition with axial reformats reveals fluid-attenuated inversion recovery (FLAIR) hyperintensity in the right optic nerve [arrow in Figure 1a], along with multiple rounded lesions in the bilateral medial temporal lobe,

-This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2023 Published by Scientific Scholar on behalf of Case Reports in Clinical Radiology
+This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2025 Published by Scientific Scholar on behalf of Case Reports in Clinical Radiology

-Figure 1: 34-year-old male presented with the right optic neuritis and pyramidal signs as described above, magnetic resonance imaging (MRI) acquisition with axial reformats reveals fluid-attenuated inversion recovery (FLAIR) hyperintensity in the right optic nerve (arrow in a), multiple rounded lesions in the bilateral medial temporal lobe and bilateral parietal lobe (arrow in b).
-Diffuse, expansile T2-FLAIR hyperintensity (arrow in c and d) is noted involving genu, body, and splenium of corpus callosum.
-The lesion shows foci of microhemorrhages as blooming on susceptibility weighted imaging (arrow in e), along with central facilitated diffusion (red arrow in f and g) and peripheral restriction in the corpus callosum lesion (white arrow in f-h).
-Base image of arterial spin labelling shows no raised perfusion (arrow in i).
-Patchy peripheral enhancement is seen on post-contrast images (arrow in j and k).
+Figure 1: A 34-year-old male presented with the right optic neuritis and pyramidal signs as described above, magnetic resonance imaging (MRI) acquisition with axial reformats reveals fluid-attenuated inversion recovery (FLAIR) hyperintensity in the (a) right optic nerve (white arrow), (b) multiple rounded lesions in the bilateral medial temporal lobe and bilateral parietal lobe (white arrow). (c-d) Diffuse, expansile T2-FLAIR hyperintensity (white arrow) is noted involving genu, body, and splenium of corpus callosum. (e) The lesion shows foci of microhemorrhages as blooming on susceptibility weighted imaging (white arrow), along with (f-g) central facilitated diffusion and peripheral restriction in the (f-h) corpus callosum lesion (white arrows). (i) Base image of arterial spin labelling shows no raised perfusion (white arrow). (j-k) Patchy peripheral enhancement is seen on post-contrast images (white arrows).
 Follow-up MRI Scan after 1 month reveals significant resolution in the corpus callosum lesion.
-Whole spine MRI screening T2 acquisition in sagittal reformat (arrow in l) (m) reveals no abnormal signal hyperintensity in the cord.
+(I) Whole spine MRI screening T2 acquisition in sagittal reformat (white arrow) (m) reveals no abnormal signal hyperintensity in the cord.